zhouxv/gao_fuzzy_psi/README.md

-# Fuzzy Privete Set Intersection from Fuzzy Mapping
+# Fuzzy Private Set Intersection from Fuzzy Mapping
 Please star this repository if it is helpful for your research.
 That is important for me.